Neutrinos at the ESS

 The Standard Model of physics is our basis for understanding how elementary particles interact, but it still doesn’t provide a complete picture.
 The EU-funded ESSCEvNS project will use newly developed coherent elastic neutrino-nucleus scattering (CEvNS) to explore theories that go beyond the existing model.

 Researchers will develop a CEvNS detector with cryogenic undoped caesium iodide scintillators monitored by innovative sensors, combined with next-generation waveshifters.
 Employing the upcoming European Spallation Source (ESS), the project will have access to about 12 000 CEvNS events per year with greater sensitivity than ever before.
 It will also test prototype xenon-based detectors and new germanium devices.
 The target is to explore new particle and nuclear physics theories by combining these new technologies with the physics potential of the ESS.
+The project is funded by the ERC Advanced Grant ERC-2021-ADG - 101055120 - ESSCEvNS.

 Recent publications